RedPRL/sml-dependent-lcf/README.md

 goal plays a part on the *statement* of another goal.
 Subgoals are collected, then, into *telescopes* rather than lists.

+Unlike standard approaches, including that used by Coq's refiner, the correctness conditions of the dependent refinement are local to the Dependent LCF library; that is, we provide machinery for dependent refinement that is valid regardless of the logic it is deployed at, and this comes crucially from the following facts:

+1. Metavariables corresponds one-to-one with goals.
+There is no difference between a hole and a goal.

+2. A metavariable can be solved *only* by applying a refinement rule to the judgment with which it is labeled.
+Dependent LCF does not solve metavariables by unification, and there is no non-local solution of metavariables.

+Contrast this with standard approaches which, whilst very convenient, turn out to be invalid for logics that have either subtyping or non-discrete judgmental equality.
+We believe that whatever machinery that is necessary beyond pure dependent refinement can be built up as part of an individual refiner.

 ### Nominal LCF

 Nominal LCF is a concrete language for refinement proof with well-scoped